viviandotdev/ObsidianVault/20 Sources/How to Do Great Work 1.md

 source:: https://paulgraham.com/greatwork.html
 type:: #source/article

-If you're not sure what to work on, guess.
+**If you're not sure what to work on, guess**.
 But pick something and get going.
 You'll probably guess wrong some of the time, but that's fine.
 It's good to know about multiple things; some of the biggest discoveries come from noticing connections between different fields.

 Don't let "work" mean something other people tell you to do.
 If you do manage to do great work one day, it will probably be on a project of your own.
-It may be within some bigger project, but you'll be driving your part of it.
+It may be within some bigger project, but **you'll be driving your part of it.**

-Four steps: choose a field, learn enough to get to the frontier, notice gaps, explore promising ones.
-This is how practically everyone who's done great work has done it, from painters to physicists.
+**Four steps: choose a field, learn enough to get to the frontier, notice gaps, explore promising ones.** This is how practically everyone who's done great work has done it, from painters to physicists.

 When you read biographies of people who've done great work, it's remarkable how much luck is involved.
 They discover what to work on as a result of a chance meeting, or by reading a book they happen to pick up.
 So you need to make yourself a big target for luck, and the way to do that is to be curious.
 Try lots of things, meet lots of people, read lots of books, ask lots of questions. \[[5](https://paulgraham.com/#f5n)\]